Generalized scalar field cosmologies: theorems on asymptotic behavior: Theorems on Asymptotic Behavior

-In the next sections we present some examples that satisfy the hypotheses of the Theorems that were proved in Section \ref{SECT:Non_min}, as well as some examples that violate one or more hypotheses of these Theorems to obtain some counterexamples.
+In the next sections some examples that satisfy the hypotheses of the Theorems that were proved in Section \ref{SECT:Non_min} are presented, as well as some examples that do not satisfy one or more hypotheses of these Theorems to obtain some counterexamples.